 Kingsgate Community Centre offers low-cost activities to people who would not otherwise be able to access them.
 Our programme of more than 45 activities includes health and fitness, art and dance classes, and social events.

-Kove is an independent community group for older people in Kilburn and West Hampstead offering support and linking people within the community.
+Kove is an independent community group for older people in Kilburn, West Hampstead, Finchley Road, and Swiss Cottage offering support and linking people within the community.
 We run local forums, bench to bench walks, a film club and other activities.
 All older people welcome.

 We are part of Ageing Better in Camden, a partnership of older people and Camden organisations, working together to tackle social isolation and loneliness among older people.